FOR IMMEDIATE RELEASE FOR MORE INFORMATION:

 economy, according to a study released today by the Vermont Association of Hospitals and Health Systems (VAHHS).
 Porter Medical Center, which includes Porter

-Hospital, Helen Porter Healthcare and Rehabilitation Center and two other subsidiaries of the organization, combined to generate an additional 303 "indirect" jobs in the community, as a result of employees funneling wages back
+Hospital, Helen Porter Rehabilitation & Nursing Center and two other subsidiaries of the organization, combined to generate an additional 303 "indirect" jobs in the community, as a result of employees funneling wages back

 into the economy for goods and services.